learning

 Jack O'Leary in Cessna 152 cockpit

-My name is John O’Leary, although everyone calls me Jack.((I also go by Jules Altis in online communities (such as live streams or planning Microsoft Flight Sim fly-ins).))
-Nice to meet you!
+My name is John O’Leary, although everyone calls me Jack.1 Nice to meet you!

 I am a private pilot in the Bay Area, training to be a certified flight instructor (CFI).
 I’m currently working on my Instrument Rating.